api3dao/vitepress-docs/docs/guides/qrng/lottery-guide/index.md

 <PageHeader/>

 # {{$frontmatter.title}}

-> An on-chain Lottery to make bets using API3's QRNG Service

-## Introduction

 This is a simple tutorial that will walk you through building and deploying a decentralized lottery smart contract in Solidity using Remix to demonstrate the